California Indian Heritage Center State Park (SP) (CIHCSP)

 State Parks and Recreation Commission Approves General Plan, Certifies EIR, and Names New State Park

-Resolution for the CIHC General Plan and EIR
+Resolution for the CIHCSP General Plan and EIR

 In a separate action, the Commission classified and named the new State Park.
 A copy of the Classification and Naming Resolution is available at the following link: